nakabonne/site/content/about.md

 Hi there!
 I'm Ryo Nakao.

-I'm a software engineer with a couple of years of experience working on [fancy projects](https://github.com/nakabonne); also am a maintainer of [PipeCD](https://github.com/pipe-cd/pipe).
+I'm a software engineer, an OSS enthusiast.
+I work as a full time maintainer of [PipeCD](https://github.com/pipe-cd/pipe).

+I like peeling away at abstraction layers to get a better sense of what I'm working with by implementing actually.

 Writing helps me clear up my thoughts, that's why I keep blogging.